- 10% OFF YOUR ORDER BY SUBSCRIBING TO OUR NEWSLETTER - FREE DELIVERY IN METROPOLITAN FRANCE

 of reading

-Today, mala is making its way into our modern lives to help us slow down, breathe, and reconnect with our inner selves.
-What if it's time to adopt it into your own practice?
+Today, the mala is finding its way into our modern lives to help us slow down, breathe, and reconnect with our inner selves.
+Perhaps now is the time to incorporate it into your own practice?

 The Tibetan mala: a path of beads towards oneself

-In Buddhist tradition, the mala is used to recite a mantra on each bead , creating a meditative loop of 108 repetitions.
-This number is not chosen at random: it symbolizes the 108 earthly desires to be transcended, the 108 tests towards enlightenment, or the 108 energy lines (nadis) in the human body according to yogic tradition.
+In Buddhist tradition, the mala is used to recite a mantra at each bead , creating a meditative loop of 108 repetitions.
+This number is not chosen at random: it symbolizes the 108 earthly desires to transcend, the 108 trials on the path to enlightenment, or the 108 energy lines (nadis) in the human body according to yogic tradition.

-Beyond this symbolism, the mala becomes an inner marker , a concrete tool for finding calm, clarity and alignment.
+Beyond this symbolism, the mala becomes an inner reference point , a concrete tool for regaining calm, clarity and alignment.

 Three inspiring malas to discover

-At Univers Tibet , each mala is carefully crafted from natural stones imbued with symbols and energies.
+At Univers Tibet , each mala is carefully crafted from natural stones imbued with symbolism and energy.
 Here are three models that are both powerful and refined:

 A stone of mental clarity, fluorite is ideal for concentration, emotional stability, and spiritual balance.
-This mala supports you during periods of transition and promotes inner structure.
+This mala supports you through periods of transition and promotes inner structure.

-A symbol of light, citrine attracts joy, abundance, and strengthens self-confidence.
+A symbol of light, citrine attracts joy and abundance, and strengthens self-confidence.
 Perfect for positive affirmation practices and awakening personal power.

 See the model

-A stone of absolute protection, shungite acts as a shield against negative waves and purifies the aura.
+Shungite, a stone of absolute protection, acts as a shield against negative energies and purifies the aura.
 This mala is ideal for sensitive people seeking grounding and inner strength.

 How to use a Tibetan mala?